kyeah/kyeh.me/_projects/15-fractals.md

 info: '2013-14 • <a href="http://tyler-yates.github.io/AestheticFractals">website</a>, <a href="https://github.com/kyeah/genetic-fractals">git</a>'
 ---

-Genetic Reproduction and Evolution of Aesthetically-Pleasing Attractor Fractals.

 Independent understudy research on the genetic evolution of aesthetically-pleasing fractals using crowd-sourced demonstrations, CNNs, and observable mathematical structures in strange attractor equations.